turingschool/curriculum/source/projects/sales_engine.markdown

 In this project you'll practice building a system of several interacting Ruby objects using TDD.

 <div class="note">
 <p>As this project is very complex, consider the requirements fluid until 11:59PM, Monday, March 26th.
-Changes will only be made in the case of errors, glaring omissions, or clarifying existing expectations.</p>
+Changes will primarilly be made in the case of errors, glaring omissions, or clarifying existing expectations, but small feature requirements may also be added.</p>
 </div>

 ### Learning Goals